lyusupov/SoftRF/software/firmware/binaries/README.md

 Every RAK11310 WisBlock Core module has built-in (ROM) bootloader.<br>
 The bootloader is capable to self-program an application firmware into the device.
 In order to simplify the firmware transfer, the bootloader emulates a "USB Mass Storage" interface.

-1. Download appropriate version of the SoftRF firmware from [this location](https://github.com/lyusupov/SoftRF/tree/master/software/firmware/binaries/RP2040/) ;
+1. Download an appropriate version of SoftRF firmware from [this location](https://github.com/lyusupov/SoftRF/tree/master/software/firmware/binaries/RP2040/) ;

 2. Plug RAK11310 WisBlock Core module into RAK5005-O WisBlock Base ;